-Positive Parenting Program to Improve Problem Behaviors in Preschool-Age Children (PriCARE)
+Positive Parenting Program to Improve Problem Behaviors in Preschool-age Children (PriCARE)

 Statement of Problem

-The pediatric primary care setting is an ideal venue to provide parent training and support, pediatricians have made little progress toward addressing the long-term behavioral, learning and mental health of children.
-Between 25 percent to 50 percent of pediatric office visits involve behavioral or emotional concerns.
-While some patients may require referral to a behavioral health specialist, many children may not require intensive, ongoing behavioral health treatment, especially in the early, formative years when these problem behaviors first develop.
+The pediatric primary care setting is an ideal venue to provide parent training and support.
+Between 25%-50% of pediatric office visits involve behavioral or emotional concerns.
+While some patients may require referral to a behavioral health specialist, many children may not need intensive, ongoing behavioral health treatment, especially in the early, formative years when these problem behaviors first develop.
 Providing a family-centered positive parenting program in the setting of the child’s primary care pediatrician could support parents and prevent future severe behavioral health problems in their children.

 In the first study of its kind, Dr. Wood and colleagues tested the effectiveness of PriCARE through a randomized controlled trial at CHOP’s primary care facility in South Philadelphia.
 The study team enrolled 120 families and found that children whose parents participated in PriCARE had significant short-term improvements in behavioral symptoms.
-Additionally, after attending the PriCARE intervention parents reported improvements in several common parenting behaviors that are felt to influence child behavior.
+Additionally, after attending the PriCARE intervention, parents reported improvements in several common parenting behaviors that are felt to influence child behavior.
 These include decreased belief in use of corporal punishment and increased empathy toward their children.
 Academic Pediatrics, one of the premier medical journals, published the findings of this research trial.